CaH4o/Integrify-Finland-BoF-Posts/README.md

 ### Step 1

 - Fetch all the posts and return the data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/posts)
+- Fetch all the users and return the data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users)
+- Fetch all the comments and return the data from [JSONPlaceholder](https://jsonplaceholder.typicode.com/comments)

-- Given a post id as argument, returns the data about that post and user.
-If the postor user doesn't exist, return an error message.
+- Given a post, user or comment id return the corresponding data from the server

 ### Step 2